Feasible Region for DERs in Unbalanced Distribution Networks with Uncertain Line Impedances: Case Study

 Three single-phase customers, numbered 1 to 3, are connected to phase $b$, $a$ and $c$ of bus 2, respectively, where all reactive powers are fixed at 0 kVar, and the active power of customer 2 is fixed at -2.0 kW.
 Moreover, both customers' default export/import limits are set as 20 kW.
 For this 2-bus network, only voltage magnitude constraints are considered for bus 2, where the lower and upper bounds for each phase are set as $0.95~p.u.$ and $1.05~p.u.$, respectively.

-The topology of the representative Australian distribution network is given in Fig.~\ref{fig_topology_simple_network_J_doe}, and network parameters can be found in \cite{LVFT_data} for network \texttt{J} in \texttt{OpenDSS} format \cite{opendss_ref}, where the transformer has been changed to $Y_n/Y_n$ connection with $R$\%=5 and $X$\%=7.
-The voltage at the reference bus, \texttt{grid} in Fig.\ref{fig_topology_simple_network_J_doe}, is set as $[1.0,~1.0e^{-\text{j}\frac{2\pi}{3}},~1.0e^{\text{j}\frac{2\pi}{3}}]^T$ while the upper and lower limits on voltage magnitudes of all the other buses are set as 1.05 $p.u.$ and 0.95 $p.u.$, respectively.
+The topology and network parameters of the representative Australian distribution network can be found in \cite{liu2022robust} and \cite{LVFT_data}, where the transformer has been changed to $Y_n/Y_n$ connection with $R$\%=5 and $X$\%=7.
+The voltage at the reference bus is set as $[1.0,~1.0e^{-\text{j}\frac{2\pi}{3}},~1.0e^{\text{j}\frac{2\pi}{3}}]^T$ while the upper and lower limits on voltage magnitudes of all the other buses are set as 1.05 $p.u.$ and 0.95 $p.u.$, respectively.
 Similar to the 2-bus network, the reactive powers of all customers are set to 0 kVar, and the active powers of 10 customers (customers: ``1", ``10", ``11", ``12", ``13", ``14", ``15", ``16", ``17", ``18"), where default export and import limits are set as 5 kW and 6 kW, respectively, form the independent variables in calculating the FR.
 In contrast, demands of all the other active customers are fixed at the values provided in \cite{LVFT_data}.
-In the Australian network, network impedances are generated from 5 line codes, where uncertainties are assumed on both their positive/negative and zero-sequence impedances ($\delta$=10\%).
+In the Australian network, line impedances are generated from 5 line codes, where uncertainties are assumed on both their positive/negative and zero-sequence impedances ($\delta$=10\%).